scatmanFATMAN/myfs/README.md

 Since MyFS uses MariaDB as its database, it uses the same naming convention that Mari...
 Oh wait, that doesn't make sense.
 It uses the same naming convention that MySQL uses, which MariaDB is forked from.

 + **Can I use MySQL?**\
 Most likely.
-I don't expect to use any MariaDB only features so I'll be willing to bet that it works just fine.
+I don't expect to use any MariaDB specific features so I'll be willing to bet that it works just fine.

 + **Can I use PostgreSQL?**\
 Not currently, but that'd be pretty cool down the line.
 If so, I suppose I'll need to think of a new project name (MyPostFS?
 MyFSPost?
 FSDB?).